Are You Letterate?

 an unfinished thought or saying.

-Em and En denote horizontal measures of printing
+Em denotes a horizontal measures of printing

-An Em-dash amounts to a double hyphen (or En-dash),
+An Em-dash amounts to a double hyphen,

-but to indicate a pause or change of thought.
+and is used to indicate a pause or change of thought.

 End Slug is the name of the filled-in box used to denote